mozilla/release-services/src/releng_docs/services_shipit.rst

 It does the following tasks on every run:

 - Update a cached clone of mozilla-unified repository
-- List current bugs on shipit_dashboard
+- List current bugs on shipit_uplift
 - List current bugs for every release versions with an uplift request on Bugzilla
 - Run a full bug analysis using libmozdata_ on every new bug (or bugs needing an update)
 - Try to merge (through Mercurial graft) every patch in an uplift request